cocos/cocos-docs/en/editor/assets/index.md

 ![importing](img/package-asset/importing.png)

 > **Notes**:
-> 1. Imported zip packages, only zip packages exported by Cocos Creator and above using **Export Resource Packages** are supported.
+> 1. The imported asset packages are only supported for zip packages exported by Cocos Creator 3.0 and above using the **Export Resource Packages** feature.
 > 2. Importing scripts with the same class name is not supported.

 ### Big Picture Preview